AI vs Human Writers: Do You Still Need to Hire a Writer in 2026?

 If everyone uses the same formula, tone, and verbiage to create content, how will your brand stand out as unique and human?

-And perhaps most importantly — how will AI-generated content help your site rank better in search results?
-Spoiler: it won’t.
+And perhaps most importantly – how will AI-generated content help your site rank better in search results?
+On its own, it usually won’t.

 Here’s how I use AI as a content strategy tool — not a shortcut.